trainingmode/ShaderFold/README.md

 The goal of this project is to provide a template for porting and playing with code, not reimplement every ShaderToy input.

 This is in development, not well tested, and suffers multiple issues.
 Many shaders require fine tuning for resolution and input parity.
-Feel free to [start a discussion](https://github.com/trainingmode/BulletFold/discussions/new) for any problems you encounter or improvements.
+Feel free to [open an issue](https://github.com/trainingmode/ShaderFold/issues/new) for any problems you encounter or improvements.

 -----